Trade Idea : EUR/USD - Stand aside

 Stop : -

 In view of this, would not chase this rise here and would be prudent to stand aside in the meantime.
-Below the Kijun-Sen (now at 1.0569) would defer and risk weakness to 1.0550 but said yesterday's low at 1.0511 should remain intact.
+Below said support at 1.0511 would signal top has been formed at 1.0627, bring further fall to 1.0475-80 and then towards 1.0450, however, previous resistance at 1.0434 should contain downside, bring another rebound.

 About the Author